Guitar amplifier: History

+1928 - First Portable Combo Amplifiers

 In 1928, the Stromberg-Voisinet firm marketed an electric stringed instrument and amplifier package.
-There are no records as to how many—if any—of the amps were ever built and sold, beyond marketing materials.
-Stromberg-Voisinet still launched a new idea: a portable electric instrument amp with a speaker, all in a transportable wooden cabinet.
+There are no records as to how many of the amps were ever built and sold, but the packages launched a new idea, of a portable electric instrument amp with a speaker, in a transportable wooden cabinet.
 In 1929, Vega electrics launched a portable banjo amplifier.
 In 1932, Electro String Instruments and amplifier (this is not the same company as Stromberg Electro Instruments) introduced a guitar amp with "high output" and a "string driven magnetic pickup".
-Electro set out the standard template for combo amps: a wooden cabinet with the electronic amplifier mounted inside, and convenient carrying handles to facilitate transporting the cabinet.
-In 1933, Vivi-Tone amp set-ups were used for live performances and radio shows.
-In 1934, Rickenbacker launched a similar combo amp that added metal corner protectors to keep the corners in good condition during transportation.
+Electro set out the standard template for combo amps, where a wooden cabinet housed an electronic amplifier mounted inside, with convenient carrying handles.

-In 1933, Dobro released an electric guitar and amp package.
-The combo amp had "two 8″ Lansing speakers and a five-tube chassis.
-Dobro made a two speaker combo amp that was on the market over 12 years before Fender launched its two-speaker "Dual Professional/Super" combo amp.
+In 1933, Vivi-Tone amp set-ups were used for live performances and radio shows, Vega started to sell a pickup and amplifier set for musicians to use with existing guitars, and Dobro released an electric guitar and amp package.
+The combo amp had two 8" Lansing speakers and a five-tube chassis, 12 years before Fender launched its two-speaker Dual Professional/Super combo amp.
 In 1933, Audio-Vox was founded by Paul Tutmarc, the inventor of the first electric bass (Tutmarc's instrument did not achieve market success until Leo Fender's launched the Precision Bass).
-In 1933, Vega sold a pickup and amplifier set for musicians to use with existing guitars.

-In that same year, the Los Angeles-based Volu-Tone company also sold a pickup/amplifier set.
-Volu-Tone used "high voltage current" to sense the string vibration, a potentially dangerous approach that did not become popular.
-In 1934 Dobro released a guitar amp with a vacuum tube rectifier and two power tubes.
-By 1935, Dobro and National began selling combo amps for Hawaiian guitar.
-In 1934, Gibson had developed prototype combo amps, but never released them.
-By 1935, Electro/Rickenbacher had sold more amps and electric guitars than all the amps and electrified or electric guitars that had been made from 1928 through the end of 1934.
+In that same year, the Los Angeles-based Volu-Tone company also sold a pickup/amplifier set using a high voltage current to sense string vibration, a potentially dangerous approach that did not become popular.

+In 1934 Dobro released a guitar amp with a vacuum tube rectifier and two power tubes, Gibson developed prototype combo amps, but never released them, and Rickenbacker launched a similar combo amp that added metal corner protectors to keep the corners in good condition during transportation.
+By 1935, Dobro and National began selling combo amps for Hawaiian guitar, and Electro/Rickenbacher had sold more amps and electric guitars than all the amps and electrified or electric guitars that had been made from 1928 through the end of 1934.